 So what is the difference?
 Have you ever seen an animal build a temple in order to worship something?
 Obviously not.
 We have a system of beliefs: we believe in God (those guys on Wall Street pray to the god called Mammon, and those that deny God exists have their own god they believe in).
 What distinguishes us from animals is that we serve the god or belief system of our choice.

 What about the Nazis?
-They had a system of beliefs, too, didn’t they?
+They had a system of beliefs, too.
 Their belief was that they were called to dominate the world.
-Were they human, than?
-They had all the ingredients of being human––eyes, reproductive organs, brains, symbols, the ability to write and read––that animals do not have, but they were not all human.
+Were they human, then?
+They had all the ingredients of being human – eyes, reproductive organs, brains, symbols, the ability to write and read – that animals do not have, but they were not all human.
 Some of the Nazis had no heart.
 Otherwise, there is no explanation for how they could have taken innocent children to the ovens.

 This brings me to the conclusion that not all gods are equal.
 There are false gods, idols.
 Mammon is one of them.
 The Nazi swastika, which symbolized the superiority of one race over all others, was another idol.
 The true God is the God of love, the one we serve with our hearts.
 Those who worship idols, false gods, are animals disguised in a human body.
 The more we reason – not just with our brains but with our hearts – the more human we are.
 We have more than consciousness; we have a conscience.